Mateksys F405-STD and variants¶

 Serial protocols can be adjusted to personal preferences.

 All motor/servo outputs are Dshot and PWM capable.
 However, mixing Dshot and normal PWM operation for outputs is restricted into groups, ie. enabling Dshot for an output in a group requires that ALL outputs in that group be configured and used as Dshot, rather than PWM outputs.
-The output groups that must be the same (PWM rate or Dshot, when configured as a normal servo/motor output) are: 1, 2/3/4, 5, and 6.
+The output groups that must be the same (PWM rate or Dshot, when configured as a normal servo/motor output) are: 1, 2/3/4, 5, 6, and 7 (-STD only).

 Connecting a GPS/Compass module¶